 "Medicare will pay for memory care."
 It will not.
 Medicare pays only for medically skilled care, short-term, after a qualifying hospital admission.
 It does not pay for custodial memory care.
 Medicare hospice may pay for specific end-of-life services in the final months.

 "TennCare CHOICES will pay the whole memory-care cost."
-CHOICES Group 2 pays for services in an ACLF, RHA, or CACH, never for room and board.
+CHOICES Groups 2 and 3 pay for services in an ACLF, RHA, or CACH, never for room and board, and only up to 1 unit per day and 12 months per year.
 CHOICES Group 1 will pay an entire nursing-facility stay, including R&B, but the resident pays patient liability from monthly income.
 The R&B bill remains the family's responsibility in AL/MC settings.

 "A dementia diagnosis means we need memory care today."
 Early-stage dementia is often safely managed at home with daily supports, adult day, and respite.
 Memory care is typically a middle-stage decision.